-I was punched in the crotch yesterday by a four and a half foot tall woman here in Potosí.
-I’m assuming that it wasn’t some sort of Good Friday ritual unique to this south central Bolivian city of 130,000, which is at 4,090m (13,418ft) above sea level, one of the highest cities in the world.
+This is the one about when I was punched in the crotch by a four-and-a-half foot tall woman in Potosรญ back in 2013.
+Iโm assuming that it wasnโt some sort of Good Friday ritual unique to this south central Bolivian city of 130,000, which is, at 4,090m (13,418ft) above sea level, one of the highest cities in the world.
 Maybe it had to do with the thin air.

 Just an innocent snap of Cerro Rico, Potosi, Bolivia.